What causes rashes on the inner thighs?

 Irritant contact dermatitis may be caused by a variety of substances, including:

 Allergic contact dermatitis is less common and results from exposure to substances such as:

 The inner thighs may be especially prone to contact dermatitis because they come into close contact with clothing and detergents on a regular basis.

 Heat rash, also known as miliaria or prickly heat, occurs when the pores become blocked and trap the sweat in the skin.
 Although it can be itchy and irritating, this skin rash is not dangerous.

 It appears as tiny bumps on the skin and can affect any area of the body, from the back and chest to the groin and inner thighs.
 Symptoms usually resolve once the skin cools down.

 Heat rash occurs in hot and humid environments and most commonly affects infants, children, and people on bedrest.

 5. Hidradenitis suppurativa

-The cause of this condition is unknown, but it is most common in:
+The cause of HS is unknown, but it is most common in people who: